maitreverge/minishell_101/ressources/maitreverge/README.md

 The `tgoto` function is a part of the termcap library in Unix-like operating systems that formats a cursor addressing string.

-- ***Function Description***:: `tgoto` formats a cursor addressing string cm with the row destcol and column destline.
+- ***Function Description***:: `tgoto` formats a cursor addressing string `cm` with the row `destcol` and column `destline`.
 It returns a pointer to a static area containing the escape sequence to move the cursor to the specified position.

 - ***Prototype***: `char *tgoto(const char *cm, int destcol, int destline);`